 To be eligible for the degree a student must complete a ten-course unit program with a cumulative average of B (3.0).
-Such programs require twelve months and are worked out with an adviser.
+Such programs normally require eleven or twelve months of fulltime study and are worked out with an adviser.
 Only courses completed with grades of C+ (2.3) or higher may be applied to the degree.
-Five of the course units must be graduate-only courses, including a two course interdisciplinary sequence on "Christianity, Learning, and Culture"; a structured graduate reading course; and two units for a thesis.
-In addition the student must complete at least five course units in a specific area involving Christian perspectives on one of the following: the behavioral sciences, the fine arts, the humanities, the natural sciences, the social order, or theoretical thought.
-Students taking the various upper-level undergraduate college courses, or approved seminary courses, that will be suggested in each of these areas are expected to do work in these courses that is appropriate for graduate credit.
+Five of the course units must be graduate-only courses, including a twocourse interdisciplinary sequence on "Christianity, Learning, and Culture"; a structured graduate reading course; and two units for a thesis.
+In addition, the student must complete at least five course units in a specific program area involving Christian perspectives on one of the following: the behavioral sciences, the fine arts, the humanities, the natural sciences, the social order, or theoretical thought.
 In addition to the course requirements, a student must pass a comprehensive examination in his or her program area.